Welcome to Cal State East Bay

 Residents will be able to identify and utilize available resources and support systems to achieve their goals including personal wellness, career success,academic preparation, and financial management.

 Contact the Student Housing and Residence Life office at (510) 885-7444 or stop by in person.
 The Housing Office is located across the street from the Recreation and Wellness Center.
 Visit the Student Housing and Residence Life website to view hours of operations.

 The Pioneer Heights apartments and suites are conveniently located on campus across the street from the Recreation and Wellness Center.

 The apartments feature single (for upper-division students or students who are 21 or older), double, or triple bedroom accommodations, a full kitchen, living and dining area, and one or two bathrooms.
 The suites feature double and triple bedroom accommodations, a kitchenette with refrigerator and microwave oven, a living and dining area, and two bathrooms.
 High-speed Internet access is included as part of the rent.
 Study space, laundry rooms, and recreation rooms with television, air hockey, and pool tables, are among the amenities with the Recreation and Wellness Center conveniently located across the street.
 Outdoors are lighted basketball courts, as well as a barbecue terrace.
 Convenient meal plans are required for all students living on campus, making it easy to save time and great meeting place to share a meal with friends.
-View the Housing Brochure to learn more about the Pioneer Heights apartments and suites.

 University Village Complex